EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Deploying-domain-controllers.md

 1. On page Prerequisites Check, click **Install**.
 1. On page Results, click **Close**.

-Repeat these steps to promote VN2-SRV1 to a domain controller.
+Repeat from step 2 to promote VN2-SRV1 to a domain controller.

 #### PowerShell